nkorsakov-tw/qa.md/test-plan.md

 - Create orders with discounts, voids, by different payment methods.
 - Make a Z Report and an X Report.
 - Switch from one report to another in the Back Office and verify the values, numbers, and items included in these reports.

+#### Z-X Report

+- Create orders featuring 'Modifiers,' bill splitting, tips, discounts, menus, combi deals, and special articles.
+- Create orders in different spaces, utilising various VAT levels for the same article via the 'Secondary VAT' feature.
+- Generate a Z-X Report for the period covering these orders.

+  Note: The Z Report should have a preconfigured start date that cannot be modified, as it must cover all sales from the time of the last Z Report.
+Verify this.

+  Note: If you have set the Work Start Time in Back Office settings, the X Report will be scheduled to start from this time.
+Confirm this.

+- Open the Z-X Report.
+    + Ensure that Turnover matches Payments.
+    + Open the VAT calculator and validate the VAT values in this Z-X Report.
+    + Confirm the numbers related to turnover, both by waiter and by payment method.
+    + Verify that VAT for 'Modifiers' is calculated based on the groups to which the modifier articles belong, not the groups of the articles that include these modifiers.
+    + Ensure that articles with secondary VAT are categorized correctly, with the appropriate VAT level.
+    + Confirm that special articles are placed in the correct group with the corresponding VAT level.
+Note: Special articles should be assigned to the "native department" that was first associated with the article.
+    + Review other values, such as VAT deductions, for accuracy.

+#### Location Report

+- Open the Location Report.
+- Ensure that Turnover matches Payments.
+- Open the VAT calculator and validate the VAT values in this Location Report.
+- Confirm the numbers related to turnover, both by waiter and by payment method.
+- Review other values, such as VAT deductions, for accuracy.
+### Equipment

+- **Add a Printer**
+    + Set up different purposes for the printer.
+    + Configure various types of order tickets.
+    + Provide the printer's technical specifications.
+    + Save these changes.
+    + Modify the settings as needed.
+    + Test by ticking the 'Null Printer' checkbox.
+Will it work?

+- **Add a Terminal**
+    + Provide a name for the terminal.
+    + Supply a POI (Point of Interaction) ID.

+- **Add a Tablet**
+    + Attempt to connect the device in two modes: 'Direct Sales' and 'Table Overview'.
+        - **Direct Sales**: Verify that all spaces are listed in the scroll bar; confirm that all bill printers appear in the scroll bar.
+        - **Table Overview**: Confirm that all bill printers are visible in the scroll bar.
+    + Validate the data and ensure the correctness of the bill printers.
+    + Open the application on the tablet.
+Compare the layout with the information set in the Back Office, such as the placement of tables and decor elements configured in the Table Plan editor.
+Check for consistency between the settings configured in the Back Office and how they are displayed in the POS.

 ## Scenarious